RoboMaster-Club/Swerve_Standard/README.md

 brew install openocd
 ```

 **Make sure to add necessary tools to PATH variable.** This will allow your tools to be accessed globally.
-Alternatively you can modify the vscode .json files.
+Alternatively you can modify the vscode settings.json file.

 ### Set up VSCode
 - Add the tool path for OpenOCD and make tools.

 - Install the VSCode extension [Cortex-Debug](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug) to enable ARM microcontroller debugging.

-- Open the 'setting.json' file of the Cortex-Debug extension, and add
-`"cortex-debug.gdbPath": "c:/msys64/mingw64/bin/gdb-multiarch.exe"` to the end.
+- Add GDB path by opening your VSCode settings.json in VSCode and add the following to the end of the file.
+   - **Windows:** ```"cortex-debug.gdbPath": "c:/msys64/mingw64/bin/gdb-multiarch.exe"```.
+   - **MacOS:** ```"cortex-debug.gdbPath": "/usr/local/arm-gnu-toolchain-13.2.Rel1-darwin-arm64-arm-none-eabi/bin/arm-none-eabi-gdb"```.

 ## How to use
 ### Building the Project